 Lord Layard is Professor of Economics at the London School of Economics, where he founded and directed the Centre for Economic Performance – one of Europe’s leading research centres.
 He is now Director of the Centre’s Wellbeing Programme and a member of the UK House of Lords where he focuses on education, employment, mental health, and of course, wellbeing policy.
 Richard’s just-published book Can we be happier?
 Evidence and ethic explores how teachers, managers, health professionals, couples, community leaders, economists, scientists, politicians, and we as individuals can create a happier world.
 He is also co-founder of Action for Happiness, an international movement to promote a happier way of living.

-Renata Kaczmarska is a Social Affairs Officer and a Focal Point on the Family located in the Division for Social Policy and Development in the Department of Economic and Social Affairs (DESA) at the United Nations Secretariat in New York.
+Renata Kaczmarska is a Social Affairs Officer and a Focal Point on the Family located in the Division for Inclusive Social Development in the Department of Economic and Social Affairs (DESA) at the United Nations Secretariat in New York.
 She has served as the Focal Point on the Family in the Social Integration Branch of the Division since 2009.
 In this capacity, she acts as a spokesperson on family issues for the United Nations Secretariat.
 Kaczmarska works on family policy development in the context of the 2030 Agenda for Sustainable Development.
 She conducts research on how family policies contribute to the achievement of Sustainable Development Goals and targets relating to poverty, health, education, gender equality and social integration.

 Mohamed Gamal Abdelmonem